luizpvas/functuts/priv/tutorials/en/02-the-simplest-yet-useful-elm-component.md

 It's a common practice to start thinking about the shape of the data when facing a new problem in Elm, and the first thing about this component that comes to mind is the selected color &mdash; that's a **piece of data** that can change over time.

 But before we go there we must decide _what_ a color is.
-We could go with three numbers between 0-255 representing RGB (e.g. 143, 50, 21) or a String representing the hexedecimal format (e.g. #8f3215).
+We could go with three numbers between 0-255 representing RGB (e.g. 143, 50, 21) or a String representing the hexadecimal format (e.g. #8f3215).
 Let's go with a string for no particular reason and defined our Model with a selected color.

 ```elm
 type alias Model =